ericclack/pygamezero_animals/doc/part2.rst

 In part 2 we're going to make the sheep flock together and stop them disappearing off the screen.
 To do this we're going to compute a force of attraction between the sheep.
+This will make the sheep move towards each other, and make them more interested in each other the closer they get.

-Later we'll also add an opposite force for the wolf so that the sheep run away!
+Later we'll also add an opposite force (a fear force) for the wolf so that the sheep run away!

 We're going to use a bit of maths to do this.
 Ready?
 Deep breath!